Updated: Jul 16

 Usama had a modest beginning growing up in the Washington, DC area as the youngest of 6 boys with Islamic Muslim roots.
 The most difficult time for Usama was when he was only 4 or 5 and his parents split up.

-Usama’s faith is now at the center of his world.
+Usama’s faith is at the center of his world.
 “My faith in God guides me to be my best.
-The night before every Saints game, I call my father and step-mother and we pray together.”
+The night before every game, I called my father and step-mother and we prayed together.”

 Usama also admires his cousin who was tragically shot and is paralyzed from the waist down.
 His cousin believes there is so much to smile and be happy about in life.
 This cousin taught Usama that you’ve got to be strong.
 This will give you the resilience to endure anything life brings you.
 He recommends, “If you are feeling down, go out and put a smile on someone else’s face.
 Very quickly, you will feel better than ever and have blessed someone in the process.”

-Usama Young is an Insightful Player® team member extraordinaire.
-There should be a movement afoot to make this wonderful “Young” man an iconic role model for our youth.
+Usama Young is an Insightful Player® team member extraordinaire who is a humble and endearing iconic role model for our youth.

 Instant replay of Usama’s guiding principles:

-- Bad times will always bring something good, and things will always get better.
+1. Bad times will bring something good, and things will get better.

-- If you’re feeling down, muster up the courage to keep going and put a smile on someone else’s face.
+6. If you’re feeling down, muster up the courage to keep going and put a smile on someone else’s face.
+Very quickly, you will feel better than ever, and you will bless someone in the process.

-- Being positive is the only way to have a happy life.
-You can do this and you have it within you.
+7. Being positive is the only way to have a happy life.
+You can do this, and you have it within you.